Máscara Año 2000

-Jesús Reyes González (born 10 March 1958) is a Mexican Luchador, or professional wrestler, best known under the ring name Máscara Año 2000 or Máscara Año Dos Mil.
+Jesús Reyes González (born 10 March 1958) is a Mexican professional wrestler, best known under the ring name Máscara Año 2000 or Máscara Año Dos Mil.
 His ring name is Spanish for "Mask of the year 2000", originally referring to the mask Reyes wore while wrestling.
 Reyes was forced to unmask when he lost a Lucha de Apuesta (bet match) to Perro Aguayo in 1993.
 Throughout his career Reyes has often teamed with his two brothers Carmelo, who wrestles as Cien Caras and the late Andrés, who wrestled as Universo 2000, the three were collectively known as Los Hermanos Dinamita ("The Dynamite Brothers") or Los Capos ("The Bosses") when they teamed with Apolo Dantés.
 Reyes has earned the nickname "El Padre de más de 20" ("Father of more than 20") by wrestling commentators even though he does not quite have 20 children.

 Professional wrestling career

 Jesús Reyes was the second of the Reyes brothers to take up professional wrestling, making his debut in 1977, only a few years after his older brother Carmelo Reyes González who wrestled under the ring name "Cien Caras".
 Reyes took the name Titán, an enmascarado, or masked, ring character.
 He would later change his ring name to "Máscara Año 2000", "The Mask of the year 2000", a name he would be best known under.